 - The Enable Autonomy Service switch is turned on for the database instance.
 For more information, see Autonomy center.

-- Traffic: Cache penetration or abnormal calls may result in a sharp rise in concurrent SQL statements.
+- Traffic: Cache penetration or abnormal calls may result in a sharp rise in the number of concurrent SQL statements of a specific type.

 - Data: A large number of SQL statements are submitted from a user who has placed a large order.
-These SQL statements consume a large amount of resources in databases.
+These SQL statements consume a large number of database resources.

 - SQL statements: A large number of SQL statements are submitted to query tables that are not indexed.
-This affects the performance of databases.
+This affects the normal services of databases.

 - Anomaly detection

-DAS uses machine learning algorithms to train a model by using historical performance data of a database instance, and then uses this model to detect exceptions in real time.
+DAS uses machine learning algorithms to train a model offline by using historical performance data of database instances, and then uses this model to detect exceptions in real time.
 Compared with threshold-based detection, the 24/7 anomaly detection feature provides real-time notifications when system events trigger alerts.

 - Root cause analysis

-DAS subscribes to exceptions in database instances and collects information about current sessions if an exception occurs.
-Then, DAS uses the full request analysis and performance insight features to identify the root cause of the exception.
-DAS classifies abnormal SQL statements into the following four types:
+DAS subscribes to each exception to database instances and collects the information about active sessions if an exception occurs.
+Then, DAS uses the full request analysis feature in the SQL audit and the statistics in performance_schema to identify the root cause of the exception.

 - Blocking SQL statements

-DAS analyzes sessions, locks, and running transactions in real time to detect SQL statements that cause Data Definition Language (DDL) changes, lock waits, and large transactions.
+DAS analyzes sessions, locks, and running transactions in real time to detect SQL statements that cause data definition language (DDL) changes, lock waits, and large transactions.
 DAS also checks the number of sessions that are affected by the SQL statements and the execution time of the SQL statements.
-If a large number of sessions are affected or the SQL statements are executed for an extended period of time, DAS closes the sessions instead of throttling the SQL statements.
+If a large number of sessions are affected or the execution time of SQL statements is excessively long, DAS closes the sessions instead of implementing throttling on the SQL statements.

 - Resource-intensive SQL statements

 The number of concurrent SQL statements of this type may not be large.
-However, SQL statements of this type consume a large number of CPU, I/O, or network resources, and are frequently submitted.
+However, SQL statements of this type consume a large number of CPU, I/O, or network resources, and are continuously submitted.

 - Traffic-intensive SQL statements

-These SQL statements are normal statements.
-However, when a large number of such SQL statements are executed at the same time, they consume a large number of resources in databases.
-This causes performance bottlenecks and exceptions such as long response for simple key-value queries.
+These SQL statements are normal.
+However, when a large number of such SQL statements are executed at the same time, they consume a large number of database resources.
+This causes performance bottlenecks and exceptions, such as slow responses to simple key-value queries.

 - Other SQL statements